Kanchenjunga Region

 • 03

-A Tibetan-influenced trekking village at 3,415 m with traditional gompas and centuries-old yak-trading history.
+A Tibetan-influenced village at 3,415 m with old gompas and a long yak-trading history.
+The acclimatisation stop.

 • 04